The tidal evolution of satellite galaxies in cosmological simulations: insights from COLIBRE: Simulation data

 Structure finding proceeds in a usual two-step manner: a Friends-of-Friends (FoF) group catalogue is generated from the particle distribution \citep{Press&Davis1982}, and substructure is then identified and tracked over time.
 For subhalo identification and merger-tree construction, we use \hbth \citep{Victor2025}, a history-based subhalo finder that is a successor to the \hbt algorithm \citep{Han2012, Han2018} and was developed specifically to improve robustness in hydrodynamical environments. \hbth builds subhaloes by tracing bound particles across snapshots rather than relying purely on instantaneous configuration or phase-space criteria.
 This tracking approach avoids misassignment of particles near host centres, produces self-consistent merger trees, and substantially improves the recovery of deeply embedded and heavily stripped subhaloes.
 These properties make \hbth particularly well suited for studies of satellite evolution and mass loss.
 To capture the detailed dynamical history, the \colibre simulation outputs 128 snapshots between $z=30$ and $z=0$.
 The time interval between snapshots is not constant, ranging from $\sim 0.02 \, \rm{Gyr}$ at high redshift ($z \gtrsim 10$) to $\sim 0.2 \, \rm{Gyr}$ at low redshift ($z \lesssim 1$).
 This output frequency provides the necessary temporal resolution to robustly trace the tidal evolution of satellites.

 Throughout this paper, we adopt the convention of using uppercase letters (e.g., $M, R$) to denote the properties of the host halo, and lowercase letters (e.g., $m, l$) for those of the satellite galaxy or subhalo.
 When referring to the virial mass or radius of a host halo ($M_{\rm vir}, R_{\rm vir}$), we use the spherical overdensity definition corresponding to 200 times the critical density of the Universe ($200\rho_{\rm crit}$).
-By ``subhalo'' we mean any self-bound DM structure that inhabits a larger host halo.
-Total subhalo masses and stellar masses are defined as the sum of all bound particles associated with a subhalo as returned by \hbth (i.e. the \hbth $m_{\rm bound}$ definition).
-While the masses are derived directly from the \hbth output, we utilize the \textsc{SOAP} (Spherical Overdensity and Aperture Processor) catalogue \citep{McGibbon2025} to obtain size-related properties.
+We use the term \textit{subhalo} to refer strictly to any self-bound DM substructure that inhabits a larger host halo.
+A subhalo that hosts a luminous stellar component is designated as a \textit{satellite galaxy}.
+Unless specified otherwise, we use the term ``satellite'' throughout this paper to denote the entire multi-component, self-bound system of interest, encompassing its DM, stellar, gas and black hole(BH) components.
+The total bound mass of a satellite is defined as $m_{\rm tot} = m_{\rm DM} + m_{*} + m_{\rm gas}+m_{\rm BH}$.
+The individual mass components ($m_{\rm DM}$, $m_{\rm *}$ $m_{\rm gas}$, and $m_{\rm BH}$) as well as the total mass $m_{\rm tot}$ are computed as the sum of all bound particles associated with the structure as returned by the \hbth algorithm.
+While the masses are derived directly from the \hbth output, we utilize the \textsc{SOAP} (Spherical Overdensity and Aperture Processor) catalogue \citep{McGibbon2025} to obtain size-related structural properties.